gpsaggese/umd_data605/tutorials/tutorial_jupyter/tutorial_jupyter.md

 # Python

-- We will be using Python for all the tutorials and class project
+- We will be using Python for all the tutorials and for the class project
 - Start the Docker container with `docker_bash.sh`
   - Python is already installed
 - To use Python, you can just do `python3` (or `ipython`), and it will start up the